Souvadra/dakc/pakman_star/README.md

 # PakMan*: A Faster Version of PakMan

+PakMan is a short-read genome assembly algorithm originally published by Ghosh et. al. at IPDPS 2019 conference.
-We have modified the original PakMan algorithm to use radix-sorting instead of quicksort.
-This modification, along with some fine tuning of the program, bloat cleanup results in `PakMan*`, which has a $2\times$ faster $k$-mer counting kernel.
+In this repository, we have modified the original PakMan algorithm to use radix-sorting instead of quicksort.
+This modification and some performance fine-tuning result in `PakMan*`, which has a $2\times$ faster $k$-mer counting kernel.

 ## How to Run PakMan vs PakMan*

 If `-DFAST` flag is present during compilation, then `PakMan*` is executed.
-Otherwise, the executable is same as the original `PakMan` algorithm.
+Otherwise, the executable is the same as the original `PakMan` algorithm.

 ## How to Compile PakMan*

 Type `make clean && make` to compile PakMan*

 ## How to execute PakMan*
-Below is the instruction to run PakMan* on a synthetic dataset, generated using our scripts.
+Below are the instructions for running PakMan* on a synthetic dataset generated using our scripts.
 ```
 srun -N <num_nodes> -n <total_cores> --cpu-bind=cores pakman -r 150 -c 50 -b 1000000000 -t 21 -n 100000 -f <input_fasta_file>
 ```

+## GitHub README of Original PakMan repository

-Below is the README file of the original PakMan repository, and not every detail below holds true right now since we modified the original source code.
+Below is the README file of the original PakMan repository.
+Not every detail below holds right now since we modified the source code.
+However, it still works as an excellent resource to understand the use of PakMan software

 # PaKman: A Scalable Algorithm for Generating Genomic Contigs on Distributed Memory Machines